chrzyki/candc/README.md

 For the push to the 2614M SVN version I also included all *.out and *.o files.
 These were in the original SVN tree and I decided to add them for the sake of completeness.

+See the [releases section](https://github.com/chrzyki/candc/releases) for a preserved original state of the sources.

 # License

 The original license is included.
 I'd be very grateful for any help with making it compatible (or checking compatibility in the first place) with a modern (and not hand-tailored) license.